How to Build Healthy Emotional Development in Children

 Adolescence brings a surge of independence and growing up.
 This developmental stage creates a natural pulling away from parents and an increased desire to be with peers and to seek their approval.
 Many times this stage can be scary for parents, especially because of a teenager's natural inclination for experimentation and risk-taking.

-Teenager behind the wheel of his first carRisk-taking is natural and increases at this time of a teen's brain develop-ment.
+Teenager behind the wheel of his first carRisk-taking is natural and increases at this time of a teen's brain development.
 They're not taking risks because they don't understand the dangers; they just weigh the risks differently than adults.
 Also, teens value the rewards of risk-taking more than mature adults.
-Their emotions intensify because of the cortical development completing as well as the influx of hormones.
+Their emotions intensify because of the cortical development completion as well as the influx of hormones.
 Loving yet firm parenting creates a grounding effect to help teenagers arrive at rational conclusions, such as driving and drinking having life-threatening consequences.
+This time is when setting healthy boundaries is critical.

 Get Support from a Parent Coach Today